yosbelms/remote-func/readme.md

 Examples can be found in [examples](tree/master/examples) directory.

-- __Simple:__ This examples is written using client AMD bundle.
+- __Simple:__ Simple examples written using client AMD bundle.
-- __Type safe:__ This example show RemoteFunc end-to-end type safety capabilities when combined with TypeScript.
+- __Type safe:__ Show RemoteFunc end-to-end type safety capabilities when combined with TypeScript.
+- __Secured Endpoint:__ Make use of context to add cookie based security to endpoints.

 # Installation